djeada/Bash-Scripts/README.md

 ### Functions

 Functions are used to group a sequence of commands into a single unit.
 They are used to perform repetitive tasks.
 Functions can be called from anywhere in the script.
-The following example creates a function named <i>hello_world</i> that prints the string <i>Hello World</i> to the standard output (stdout):
+The following example creates a function named `hello_world` that prints the string `Hello World` to the standard output (stdout):

 ```bash
 hello_world()